 The SEC’s draft strategic plan highlights the enforcement team’s focus on recommendations made to retail investors.
 With the SEC scrutinizing the placement of retail investors’ funds, and the first ever Reg BI enforcement case behind us, firms and financial professionals may be considering the value of automated solutions that provide consistent and repeatable best interest recommendations across account types, rollovers and product recommendations.

-Join us on September 28 at 1 pm ET to hear industry experts Issa Hanna from Eversheds Sutherland, Tom Selman at Scopus Financial Group and Ben Westin from Regulus Financial Group as they discuss:
+Watch this on-demand webinar to hear industry experts Issa Hanna from Eversheds Sutherland, Tom Selman at Scopus Financial Group and Ben Westin from Regulus Financial Group as they discuss:

 - Reg BI exams and enforcement activity across SEC and FINRA – what we know and can expect to see